ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Methods

 \subsection{Stellar feedback}

-We used the yields from \citet{Nomoto+13}, which covers core-collapse SNe from 13 M$_\odot$ to 40 M$_\odot$, where the nucleosynthesis yields is given as functions of the stellar mass, metallicity, and explosion energy of 10$^{51}$ erg.
+We used the yields from \citet{Nomoto+13}, which covers core-collapse SNe from 13 M$_\odot$ to 40 M$_\odot$, where the nucleosynthesis yields as masses of individual elements are given as functions of the stellar mass, metallicity, and explosion energy of 10$^{51}$ erg.
+The lifetimes are determined depending on the metallicity using the table in \citet[][]{Portinari+98}.
 These are compiled in the Chemical Evolution Library \citep[\textsc{CELib},][]{Saitoh+2017}.